MorbeusDesign/MonthlyBudgetTracker/README.md

    - **Ensure Positive Values:** This function checks if an input value is negative.
 If it is, the value is reset to `0`, and an alert is displayed to prompt the user to enter a positive value.
    - **Usage:** This function is called in the `oninput` event of income and expense fields, ensuring that users enter valid positive numbers.

+## Contributions
+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page for ideas on what to work on or to report bugs.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.